 It resonated with me.
 Whether consciously or sub-consciously, I think we are happiest when we are met with agreement.
-We don’t have to think too hard then, we don’t have to grapple with the minutae of the moral dilemma we might find ourselves in.
+We don’t have to think too hard then and we don’t have to grapple with the minutae of the moral dilemma we might find ourselves in.

 How many times have we relayed an injustice to a friend and been infuriated when they behave reasonably and put the other person’s point of view instead of just colluding and sympathising?
 How often have we made a decision then asked for a friend’s opinion and, when it differs from our own, withdrawn the request for advice?

-It is for that reason that I developed The Silent Session – this allows the practitioner to ask the questions but requires no verbal answers from the client: the client answers out loud in their head and indicates in a precise way, previously agreed, when they are ready to move on to the next question.
+It is for that reason that I developed The Silent Session – this allows the practitioner to ask the questions but requires no verbal answers from the client: the client answers “out loud in their head” – private speech – and indicates in a precise way, previously agreed, when they are ready to move on to the next question.
 It is the ultimate non-intrusive therapeutic approach.

 I recently trained a group of Drug & Alcohol Recovery workers – some of the staff were in Recovery themselves.
-When I paired the group to take part in an experiential Silent Session (I never use Role Play) those who were in Recovery got it immediately: the staff who were not in Recovery took a while longer and the block for them was often “but I feel redundant – what is my role in helping?”
+When I paired the group to take part in paired experiential Silent Sessions, those who were in Recovery got it immediately: the staff who were not in Recovery took a while longer and the block for them was often “But I feel redundant – what is my role in helping?”
 It took one of the “recovering” staff to point out that “therapy is not for your benefit – its for the client””

-The Silent Session is not right for everyone – but at the very least it is a great engaging tool: what better way to provide a session to a client who does not consider that they have any part in the problem and therefore the solution or a resistant, statutory referred client who is determined “not to speak to you”.
+The Silent Session is not right for everyone – but at the very least it is a great engaging tool: what better way to provide a session to a client who does not consider that they have any part in the problem and therefore the solution or a resistant client who is determined “not to speak to you”.

-*We are running a one day public course on 12th January 2012 at Friends Meeting House, Euston, London – contact us at email@example.com or Tel: 0208 947 8093 for further information.
+For more information on The Silent Session, please contact us at email@example.com or Tel: 0208 947 8093 for further information.